35 Creepy Abandoned Cities and Ghost Towns Around the World

 St. Mary’s College, Maryland

-Affectionately called “Hell House,” St. Mary’s College in Maryland was abandoned when a fire of unknown origin engulfed the institution.
-They moved their facilities to another location nearby, but the ruins of the old building still stand, serving as a propagator of urban legends and ghost stories.
-Check out the most haunted colleges in America.
+Affectionately called “Hell House” by local students and passing hikers, St. Mary’s College in Ilchester, Maryland, was abandoned when a fire engulfed the grounds.
+St. Mary’s moved its facilities to another location nearby, but the ruins of the old buildings still stand, serving as a propagator of urban legends and ghost stories.
+Some people think St. Mary’s is now one of the most haunted places in America.

 Kowloon Walled City, Hong Kong